orbyfied/spruce/README.md

 ![Top Language](https://img.shields.io/github/languages/top/orbyfied/spruce?color=%23c8ff12)

-An advanced Java logging framework, with custom loggers, multiple output streams, color & style formatting, useful utilities for colors and console output and more.
+An advanced Java logging framework, with custom loggers, multiple output streams, color & style formatting, useful utilities for colors and console output, event pipelines and more.

 > README will be updated with useful information once the project gets close to being stable.
 > **This project is under development, the code may be incomplete or even uncompilable.**